Venus Doom

 Venus Doom is the sixth studio album by Finnish gothic rock band HIM.
 The album was recorded at Finnvox Studios in Helsinki with producers Hiili Hiilesmaa and Tim Palmer, both whom had collaborated with the band on various occasions, and released on 14 September 2007.
-During the making of Venus Doom, HIM was struggling with the personal problems of their vocalist Ville Valo.
-Among other things, his alcohol abuse had worsened to the point that he suffered a nervous breakdown during the recording process, after which he was admitted to the Promises Rehabilitation Clinic in Malibu by HIM's manager Seppo Vesterinen.
+During the making of Venus Doom, HIM was struggling with the personal problems of vocalist Ville Valo.
+In particular, his alcohol abuse had worsened to the point that he suffered health problems and a nervous breakdown during the recording process, after which he entered rehab.
 Musically the album has been described as HIM's heaviest and darkest album to date, with influences from bands such as My Dying Bride, Anathema and Paradise Lost.
 Much of the album's lyrical themes and heaviness were inspired by Valo's personal difficulties, including his break-up with fiancé Jonna Nygrén.

 Venus Doom received positive reviews from critics, with many commending the album's heaviness and experimentation.
 The album charted in thirteen countries, including the top ten in four.
 Venus Doom was eventually certified gold in Finland and gave the band their highest US chart position to date at number twelve, selling over 38.000 copies in the first week.
 The album also gave the band their first Grammy nomination for "Best Boxed or Special Limited Edition Package".
 Two singles were released, with "The Kiss of Dawn" reaching number two in Finland.
 During the summer of 2007, HIM toured across the United States as a part of Linkin Park's Projekt Revolution Tour, as well as opening for Metallica in Europe.
 HIM began the supporting tour for Venus Doom in the fall of 2007 in North America, followed by the UK, before returning to Europe in early 2008.